hidden places in Montenegro

-6 Majestic Hidden Places in Montenegro You Absolutely Have to See
+11 Majestic Hidden Places in Montenegro to Add to Your Itinerary

-I would love to share a list of our favorite ones that impressed us so much.
-Each location guarantees solitude, picturesque landscapes, authenticity and locals who haven’t been affected by mass tourism yet.
-If you are a traveler who prefers noisy, busy, most popular must-see places, this list will not impress you.
-Sorry.
-It is for adventurous souls who appreciate peace and quiet and is eager to escape the crowds.
+I would like to share a list of my favorite Montenegro hidden gems that impressed me so much.
+Each location guarantees solitude, picturesque landscapes, authenticity, and locals who haven’t been affected by mass tourism yet.

-A village of Karuc is one of only a few villages near the Skadar Lake where you can escape the hustle and bustle of nearby cities and coast, and enjoy the beauty of different nature scene.
+The village of Karuc is one of only a few villages near Skadar Lake where you can escape the hustle and bustle of nearby cities and coast, and enjoy the beauty of different nature scenes.

 I am not saying you have to spend your Montenegro holidays in Karuc village, no. But this is an idyllic spot for a few hours or half a day.